aarongustafson/aaron-gustafson.com/source/_posts/2015-02-03-the-truth-about-multiple-h1-tags-in-the-html5-era.markdown

 ref_source: Tuts+
 ---

 This is a beautiful and exhaustive survey of heading level usage before HTML5 and in HTML5.
-If you ever wondered how the document outline works, this is a must read.
+Sadly, [no one implements the HTML5 scenario yet](http://www.w3.org/TR/html5/sections.html#outlines).
+But it’s nice to dream.
+Maybe one day.